xyn/pretix-attendee-list-wordpress/README.md

 	- `event` - the ID of the event

 - Optional parameters
-	- `subevent` - the ID of the specific event series, in case that it is left empty, the plugin will automatically display the list of the participants from the closest series, date-wise, by default, it is set to `null`
+	- `subevent` - the ID of the specific event series, in case that it is left empty, the plugin will automatically display the list of the participants from the closest series, date-wise.
+By default, it is set to `null`
-	- `is_singular_event` - In case of a singular event, this must be set to `True`, by default, it is set to `False`
+	- `is_singular_event` - In case of a singular event, this must be set to `True`.
+By default, it is set to `False`